matplotlib/matplotlib/doc/devel/coding_guide.rst

       ACCEPTS: [ '-' | '--' | '-.' | ':' | 'steps' | 'None' | ' ' | '' ]
       """

-Since matplotlib uses a lot of pass through ``kwargs``, eg. in every function that creates a line (:func:`~matplotlib.pyplot.plot`, :func:`~matplotlib.pyplot.semilogx`, :func:`~matplotlib.pyplot.semilogy`, etc...), it can be difficult for the new user to know which ``kwargs`` are supported.  matplotlib uses a docstring interpolation scheme to support documentation of every function that takes a ``**kwargs``.
+Since matplotlib uses a lot of pass-through ``kwargs``, eg. in every function that creates a line (:func:`~matplotlib.pyplot.plot`, :func:`~matplotlib.pyplot.semilogx`, :func:`~matplotlib.pyplot.semilogy`, etc...), it can be difficult for the new user to know which ``kwargs`` are supported.
+Matplotlib uses a docstring interpolation scheme to support documentation of every function that takes a ``**kwargs``.
 The requirements are:

 1. single point of configuration so changes to the properties don't require multiple docstring edits.

-2. as automated as possible so that as properties change the docs are updated automagically.
+2. as automated as possible so that as properties change, the docs are updated automagically.

 The functions :attr:`matplotlib.artist.kwdocd` and